Andrew “Freddie” Flintoff MBE

 His role on the first three seasons of Nine Network’s ratings hit, Australian Ninja Warrior, was also widely acclaimed.
 The huge success of ‘Ninja’ is further evidence of Freddie’s appeal to Australian audiences.

-Recently announced as a presenter on the iconic Top Gear program in the UK, Freddie’s post-cricket career is going from strength to strength.
+Now featuring as a presenter on the iconic Top Gear program in the UK, Freddie’s post-cricket career is going from strength to strength.

 Freddie can add significant value to a business through his highly recognisable status and engaging personality, which makes him an ideal brand ambassador.
-Freddie also has a strong social media following, with over 1.9 million Twitter followers to assist companies targeting a wide audience.
+Freddie also has a strong social media following, with over two million Twitter followers to assist companies targeting a wide audience.

 Freddie is represented in Australia by DSEG.